 Do not spam or post unsolicited messages.
 Do not post inappropriate content, advertisements, promotions and/or solicitations for products and services to social media sites, unless it is expressly permitted by users of the social media space where you are posting.

-Candidates and others involved in elections for IEEE offices must follow IEEE Candidate Conduct and Electioneering Guidelines (PDF, 978 KB).
+Candidates and others involved in elections for IEEE offices must follow the guidelines outlined in the IEEE Policies (PDF, 637 KB).